 Data service complaints

 If your complaint is about information supplied by our Commercial Services or supplied free under the Government’s open data initiative and we have given a final response, as well as contacting the Independent Complaints Reviewer (ICR), you can also contact the Information Commissioner’s Office, who considers complaints relating to breaches of the Re-use of Public Sector Information Regulations 2015.

-Our final response will advise which organisation to contact, should you wish to take your complaint further.
+Our final response will advise who to contact, should you wish to take your complaint further.